Introduction to Henry Ford Museum

 1. Greenfield Village

-Greenfield Village is organized into seven outdoor zones comprising reconstructed and restored historic buildings across the country.
-Almost a hundred ancient buildings were relocated from their original places and put in a “village” environment in the Greenfield Village.
+In Greenfield Village, the organizers have divided into seven outdoor zones that consist of reconstructed and restored historic buildings from various locations across the country.
+They relocated nearly a hundred ancient buildings from their original sites and placed them within the “village” environment of Greenfield Village.
 The museum’s goal is to depict how Americans have lived and worked since the nation’s birth, and the Village contains structures from the 17th to the present day.

 The various exhibits here include: